eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-12_my-europa-plog-cafe-imperial-at-praha-one-of-the-world-s-most-beautiful-cafe-2017512t62522885z.md

 - - -

-This page is synchronized from the post: [My Europa Plog - Café Imperial in Praha - One of the world's most beautiful cafe](https://steemit.com/@deanliu/my-europa-plog-cafe-imperial-at-praha-one-of-the-world-s-most-beautiful-cafe-2017512t62522885z)
+This page is synchronized from the post: ['My Europa Plog - Café Imperial in Praha - One of the world''s most beautiful cafe'](https://steemit.com/@deanliu/my-europa-plog-cafe-imperial-at-praha-one-of-the-world-s-most-beautiful-cafe-2017512t62522885z)